How reaction-diffusion PDEs approximate the large-population limit of stochastic particle models: Introduction

-To illustrate our main result, consider the special case of the multi-particle $\textrm{A} + \textrm{B} \leftrightarrows \textrm{C}$ reaction.
-We assume all molecules move by Brownian motion in $\R^{d}$ with species-dependent diffusivities, $\DA$, $\DB$ and $\DC$.
-Assume an \textrm{A} molecule at $x$ and \textrm{B} molecule at $y$ may react with probability per time $K_{1}^{\epsilon}(x-y)/\gamma$.
-Here $\gamma$ denotes a large system size parameter, for example Avogadro's number in $\R^{d}$~\cite{LLN:2019,IMS:2020}. $\epsilon$ denotes the length scale of the kernel, related to our assumption that it has an averaging form, i.e. that $K_{1}^{\epsilon}(x-y) \to \kappa_{1} \delta(x-y)$ as $\epsilon \to 0$.
-Common choices for $K_1^{\epsilon}/\gamma$ are given in \cref{Remark:kernels}, and include the popular Doi model in which the two reactants may react with a fixed probability per time when within $\epsilon$~\cite{TeramotoDoiModel1967,DoiSecondQuantA,DoiSecondQuantB}.
+\commentab{As our main result is presented for systems with general reaction networks, and relatively notationally heavy, we now give a brief summary of it in the special case of the multi-particle $\textrm{A} + \textrm{B} \leftrightarrows \textrm{C}$ reaction.} We assume all molecules move by Brownian motion in $\R^{d}$ with species-dependent diffusivities, $\DA$, $\DB$ and $\DC$.
+Assume an \textrm{A} molecule at $x$ and \textrm{B} molecule at $y$ may react with probability per time $\hat{K}_{1}^{\epsilon}(x-y)/\gamma$.
+Here $\gamma$ denotes a large system size parameter, for example Avogadro's number in $\R^{d}$~\cite{LLN:2019,IMS:2020}. $\epsilon$ denotes the length scale of the kernel, related to our assumption that it has an averaging form, i.e. that $\hat{K}_{1}^{\epsilon}(x-y) \to \kappa_{1} \delta(x-y)$ as $\epsilon \to 0$.
+Common choices for $\hat{K}_1^{\epsilon}/\gamma$ are given in \cref{Remark:kernels}, and include the popular Doi model in which the two reactants may react with a fixed probability per time when within $\epsilon$~\cite{TeramotoDoiModel1967,DoiSecondQuantA,DoiSecondQuantB}.
 We denote by $m_{1}(z \vert x,y)$ the probability density that when an \textrm{A} molecule at $x$ and a \textrm{B} molecule at $y$ react they produce at \textrm{C} molecule at $z$. $m_{1}$ is commonly chosen to place $z$ on the line connecting $x$ and $y$, see~\cref{Assume:measureTwo2One}.
 For the reverse reaction we assume $K_{2}(z)=\kappa_{2}$ denotes the constant probability per time an individual \textrm{C} molecule splits into \textrm{A} and \textrm{B} molecules, with $m_{2}^{\epsilon}(x,y\vert z)$ denoting the probability density that a \textrm{C} at $z$ which dissociates produces an \textrm{A} molecule at $x$ and a \textrm{B} molecule at $y$.
 The dependence of $m_{2}^{\epsilon}$ on $\epsilon$ follows under the assumption of detailed balance for the reversible reaction, see \cref{Assume:measureOne2Two} and \cref{Assume:measureMrho}.